jocelyn-ong/jocelyn-ong.github.io-old/drafts/2016-10-10-iowa-liquor-sales.md

 ## Introduction
 This is Project 3 from the Data Science Immersive at General Assembly and we'll be working with the Iowa Liquor Sales dataset.
 This is also our first group project, and I'll be collaborating with [JP](jpfreeley.github.io) and [Joshua]().

-This week, we'll be looking at the data from a market research perspective:
+For our project, we'll be looking at the data from a market research perspective:

 > A liquor store owner in Iowa is looking to expand to new locations and has hired you to investigate the market data for potential new locations.
 The business owner is interested in the details of the best model you can fit to the data so that his team can evaluate potential locations for a new storefront.